-Daphne, 53, attended a Yogafurie hot yoga class 2 years ago and became hooked.
+Daphne, 53, attended a Yogafurie hot yoga class in 2017 and became hooked.
 That same time starting hot yoga was also when she noticed her menopause and its symptoms kicking in.
 “I was noticing symptoms such as night sweats, hot flushes and insomnia where I would wake up lots of times in the night and couldn’t get back to sleep.”

 Hot yoga has helped Daphne with her insomnia, she reports that she still does wake up in the night but can go back to sleep due to the control Daphne has now developed over her body and mind.
 “I can be back to sleep in 10 minutes even when it’s 5am in the morning.
 My alarm goes off at 5:40 each week and before there would be no hope, I wouldn’t be able to get back to sleep.
 Now I can get an extra 30 minutes in the morning.
 And it doesn’t panic me either because even if I don’t go back to sleep, I’m getting such good relaxation and rest anyway.”